mjfos2r/ltu-ncov/docs/src/reference/orientation-workflow.rst

    Note: Not all of the rules included are essential, or may even be desirable for your analysis.
 Your build may be able to be made a lot simpler, depending on your goals.

-What’s a “build?”
+What's a "build?"
 ~~~~~~~~~~~~~~~~~

-The components in this diagram **constitute a Nextstrain “build” – i.e., a set of commands, parameters and input files which work together to reproducibly execute bioinformatic analyses and generate a JSON for visualization with auspice.** You can learn more about builds `here <https://nextstrain.org/docs/bioinformatics/what-is-a-build>`__.
+The components in this diagram **constitute a Nextstrain "build" - i.e., a set of commands, parameters and input files which work together to reproducibly execute bioinformatic analyses and generate a JSON for visualization with Auspice.** You can learn more about builds `here <https://nextstrain.org/docs/bioinformatics/what-is-a-build>`__.

 Builds are particularly important if you frequently want to run several different analysis workflows or datasets.
 For example, if you wanted to run one analysis on just your data and another analysis that incorporates background / contextual sequences, you could configure two different *builds* (one for each of these workflows).
 This is covered in more detail in the `genomic surveillance tutorial <../tutorial/genomic-surveillance.html>`__.